 Having the right tools is critical for companies trying to move to remote work.
 Spotify works to ensure that collaboration is asynchronous by using tools like Slack, Workplace, and GoodTime.

-GoodTime Hire serves as a major asset to companies that have to navigate through different time zones with candidate schedules.
-This is one way that the Spotify team can automate scheduling and make the application process a positive experience for candidates.
+GoodTime Hire’s automated, intelligent scheduling serves as a major asset to companies that have to navigate through different time zones with candidate schedules.
+This is one way that the Spotify team can automate coordination, eliminate manual work to save both time and money, and make the application process a positive experience for candidates.

-Learn more about how Hire can supercharge your recruiting to win top talent.
+Learn more about how GoodTime Hire’s interview scheduling software can supercharge your recruiting to win top talent.